Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 - memory problems

-If your doctor recommends that you stop taking Xcopri, they’ll gradually decrease your dose before you stop taking the drug completely.
+If your doctor recommends that you stop taking Xcopri, they’ll gradually decrease your dose for at least 2 weeks before you stop taking the drug completely.

 When you get Xcopri from the pharmacy, the pharmacist will add an expiration date to the label on the bottle or packaging.
 This date is typically 1 year from the date they dispensed the medication.